folio-org/raml-module-builder/README.md

 - raml-module-builder - this is the core framework that can be used to help developers quickly get a vertx based module up and running.
-Build via `mvn clean install` - this will create all the needed jars for the framework.
+Build via `mvn clean install` which will create all the needed jars for the framework.

 Clone / download the Circulation sample module - https://github.com/folio-org/mod-circulation - Build via `mvn clean install`